Edwardvaneechoud/Flowfile/docs/nodes/index.md

 # Nodes Overview

-FlowFile's nodes are the building blocks of your data pipelines.
+Flowfile's nodes are the building blocks of your data pipelines.
 Each node performs a specific operation on your data, and by connecting them together, you can create complex data transformations without writing code.

 Our nodes are organized into five main categories: